lastcoolnameleft/architecture-assessment/initial-assessment.md

 These are designed to ask probing questions to determine the application's maturity in migrating to containers, but could also be applied to any Cloud Native solution.

-_NOTE: Many of these questions are inspired by: "12 Factor apps"._

 ## Benefit

-* What is your main benefit you plan to utilize with containers?
+* What is your main benefit you plan to utilize with going Cloud Native?

 ## Application Codebase